 FreeBSD

-I don’t do much image editing, Krita wins for small edits, Gimp is still the best choice for more complicated work.
+I don’t do much image editing, Krita wins for ease of use and functionality.

 SSH Client / Session Manager